 In the course, or as a result, of an environmental investigation by Russian governmental authorities, courts can issue decisions requiring part or all of the production at a facility that has violated environmental standards to be halted for a period of up to 90 days.
 We have been cited in Russia for various violations of environmental regulations in the past and we have paid certain fines levied by regulatory authorities in connection with these infractions.
 In June 2013, the Russian Federal Service for the Supervision of Natural Resources ("Rosprirodnadzor") claimed 398.6 million rubles from Beloretsk Metallurgical Plant as compensation for damages caused by discharging waste water into the river Belaya and Beloretsk storage reservoir.
-This claim was resolved by means of a settlement agreement approved by the arbitrazh court according to which Beloretsk Metallurgical Plant is obliged to reconstruct a waste treatment facilities system by December 31, 2016.
+This claim was resolved by means of a settlement agreement approved by the arbitrazh court according to which Beloretsk Metallurgical Plant was obliged to reconstruct a waste treatment facilities system by December 31, 2016.
+In November 2016, Beloretsk Metallurgical Plant applied for a stay of execution and the court ruled to complete the reconstruction in the period up to December 31, 2023.
 In February 2015, Rosprirodnadzor filed a similar claim in the amount of 195.3 million rubles against Beloretsk Metallurgical Plant.
-In accordance with the court's decision, Beloretsk Metallurgical Plant is obliged to perform a set of measures for equipment modernization until July 1, 2017.
+In accordance with the court's decision, Beloretsk Metallurgical Plant is obliged to perform a set of measures for equipment modernization until July 1,

+2017.
 See "Item 8.
 Financial Information - Litigation - Environmental and safety."
 Though our production facilities have not been ordered to suspend operations due to environmental violations during the respective periods since we acquired or established them, there are no assurances that environmental protection authorities will not seek such suspensions in the future.
 In the event that production at any of our facilities is partially or wholly suspended due to this type of sanction, our business, financial condition, results of operations and prospects could be materially adversely affected.